jmuhlenberg/the_love_connection/present.md

 ## john

 ## john's Wins:
-My wins include, working collaboratively as a team to achieve a goal, pushing ourselves to attempt very complex, technical problems and issues, and expanding my knowledge of how React works.
+My wins include, working collaboratively as a team to achieve a complex goal, pushing ourselves to attempt very technical problems, and expanding my knowledge of how React works.

 ## john's Struggles:
 One of my biggest struggles was figuring out how to properly format the data to send to the database.
 I struggled with properly organizing an object within an object so they'd be uploaded to two relational databases.